What will it take to live on the moon?

 We invite teams of students from two-year and four-colleges to participate.
 The Lunar Lava Tube Exploration challenges teams to explore a lunar lava tube with an eye toward its potential for human habitation.

 Registration — Is now open!
-Deadline for school year registration is June 17, 2022.
+Deadline for fall challenge registration is October 10, 2022.

 - Read about lava tubes.

 - Review the Participation Guide.

 - Work on your mission — peruse our resources library for tips!

 - Submit your mission documentation to participate in the Regional Challenges!

 The overall challenge goal is to build a rover and develop programs that allow the rover to navigate the challenge course, a model lunar lava tube.
 The lunar lava tube will not have a light source, teams should expect to incorporate a light source into their rover design and/or be prepared to navigate in a dark tunnel.

 MO-1 Skylight Entry: Rover needs to enter the challenge course through the skylight without human contact

 MO-2.
 Obstacle Avoidance: Rover should not come into contact with obstacles such as lava columns